4 Billion Years On

 This month in numbers

-The US Northwest experienced a significantly warm month, with a 1-month temperature anomaly of +3.41°C above the 1961–1990 average.
-The 3-month anomaly stands at +3.32°C, and the 12-month rolling anomaly is +2.23°C. This places the US Northwest among the warmest regions globally, as 10 of the top 10 warmest regions in the latest month were US states.
+The US Northwest experienced a significantly warm May, with a 1-month temperature anomaly of +2.60°C compared to the 1961–1990 average.
+The warming trend extends to longer periods, with a 3-month anomaly of +2.55°C and a 12-month rolling anomaly of +2.51°C. Globally, the US Northwest was not among the top 10 warmest regions for May, which were dominated by countries in Central and West Asia.

 Hottest & coolest US states